Close Menu

 Image: Love Create Celebrate

-Pallet wood Christmas tree
+Pallet Wood Christmas Tree

-It is time to repurpose those wood pallets that you have crammed up in your store or garage.
+It is time to repurpose those wooden pallets that you have crammed up in your store or garage.
 Create a unique Christmas scene for your front porch by making a colorful Christmas tree with wood pallets.
 Attempt this if you have basic woodworking know-how and painting skills.

 Once done with woodwork, you’ll need bulbs, LED strips, Christmas balls, and ribbons for the decoration.
-The pallet Christmas tree will certainly look stunning on your porch with the apt Christmas lighting.
+The pallet Christmas tree will certainly look stunning on your porch with the appropriate Christmas lighting.
 See the tutorial on Redhead Can Decorate.

 pallet wood Christmas Decorations